-Unvented or thermal store systems differ as they require no cold water tank; the hot water cylinder is supplied directly from the cold water mains.
-Generally, households with unvented cylinders see a better performance with the flow of water to showers and baths.
+Unvented or thermal store systems differ as they require no cold-water tank; the hot water cylinder is supplied directly from the cold water mains.
+Generally, households with unvented cylinders see better performance with the flow of water to showers and baths.

 Although they are not quite as affordable as the vented cylinders, they do have some key benefits.
 Most significantly, as you don’t need gravity to move hot water the cylinder can be anywhere in the home, making them ideal for smaller or more obscure properties.